tembolo1284/ChallengeFiles_Part10_PaulLopez/README.md

 Now is when I get deep into it!
 The next step is to optimize the clustering by invoking the PCA method.
 I instantiate an instance of the PCA model and pick three components.
 I run the fit_transform function on the scaled crypto data and then run explained_variance_ratio_ on the data to see how much the three components explain the changes in the data as a whole.
 Turns out the three components do a pretty good job and explain nearly 90% of the variation in the data!

 After the above is complete I create a new dataframe with this data and label the columns PC1, PC2, and PC3.
 I append the original
 "coin_id" column to the dataframe and make it the index.
 From here I do a very similar thing as above: I create a list of values for the KMean model from 0 to 11, labelling the variable k_pca.
 I initialize an empty list called inertia_pca.
 I run a for loop where I run a fit function on the PCA crypto data I created in the previous paragraph.
 After that I throw the calculated inertia_pca numbers with the corresponding k_pca values into a dictionary.
 After that I put the values into a dataframe and run an hvplot on everything.
 From here I am able to visualize the elbow curve now but with the PCA slightly altered numbers.
 I get the same value as above with k = 4, but I think the value of 4 is more definite in this case.
 In the first elbow curve it was possible that k = 5 would work as well.
+It is a good thing that k = 4 in both cases.
+It would have been odd if PCA and non-PCA algorithm elbow curves gave us different k's based on the same data.

 The final part is now running the KMean value clustering model on the PCA data!
 Just like before I instantiate an instance of the KMean model with four clusters.
 I run a fit function and a predict function on the crypto PCA data.
-From there I append the new predicted values on the datafram I had created with the columns PC1, PC2, and PC3.
+From there I append the new predicted values on the dataframe I had created with the columns PC1, PC2, and PC3.
 Finally, I plot the crypto PCA data using an hv scatterplot.
 Very exciting!
-You can clearly see how running the PCA algorithm has essentially put the data through a sort of rotation matrix and now everything is rescaled as a result.
+You can clearly see how running the PCA algorithm has essentially put the data through a sort of rotation matrix and now everything is rescaled on a new origin as a result.

 In doing the comparison, one can see using fewer features to run the KMean model only simplifes the clustering and makes how the data reacts to the two main principal components very clear.